-Sandy Miller is the proprietor and host of The Cherokee Rose Inn, a delightful and cozy vegan bed and breakfast nestled in the Sunnyside neighborhood of inner Southeast Portland, Oregon.
+Sandy Miller is the proprietor and host of The Cherokee Rose Inn (now serving only friends and family as of 2018), a delightful and cozy vegan bed and breakfast nestled in the Sunnyside neighborhood of inner Southeast Portland, Oregon.
 Sandy has been a vegan and animal welfare advocate for nearly 25 years and is an active member of Free the Oregon Zoo Elephants, a local grassroots organization whose mission it is to “end the captive breeding and halt the acquisition of elephants from the wild and free the elephants to sanctuary.”
 Sandy is the mother of a son and daughter who also live in Portland.
 She shares her home at the Inn with Hamish, an adorable, attention-seeking seven and a half year old American Eskimo dog, who she adopted from a shelter in San Jose, CA and Bill, a four year old black kitty who is a bit camera shy.
 She also has four parakeets she adopted from the Oregon Humane Society and Exotic Bird Rescue.

 SM: I grew up in East Point, Georgia, a suburb of Atlanta.
 I had a typical Southern upbringing, although my father was in the Army Reserves and would bring home foreign officers who were training at one of the camps in Georgia.
 So I’d say he, in particular, always had an interest in things a little bit different, a little bit outside the scope of the typical Southern upbringing.
 I’m a quarter Jewish on his side, so I grew up in the 1950s knowing that I was Jewish enough to have been in a concentration camp.
 And I think having that identification with a marginalized group, a persecuted group, led to my being more open to humans and nonhuman animals who are persecuted.

 CC: How did your journey to veganism begin?